-Equality: refers to the equal opportunities of all people regardless of age, sex, race, disability or any other characteristic - to have access to the same opportunities in life as others in the community and to be able to participate equally in the public sphere.
+Equality: There are three definitions of equality.
+Formal equality refers to being respected equally that all persons irrespective of their background or characteristics are born equal.
+Equal opportunities is a process to ensure that all people regardless of age, sex, race, disability or any other characteristic have access to the same opportunities in life as others in the community and are able to participate equally in the public sphere.
+The third definition is de-facto equality where people have equality of outcomes.

-Equity: goes a step further than equality: it recognises that women and men, girls and boys have different interests, preferences, needs which may necessitate different treatment and opportunities.
+Equity: is where there is formal recognition that women and men, girls and boys have different interests, preferences, needs which may necessitate different treatment and opportunities.
 It demands a redistribution of typical power relations, structures and resources; transformation in unjust power relations, hegemonies and structures; opening up of access to resources and participation for traditionally marginalised groups.
-Equity ultimately is about achieving fairness or equality of outcomes for all.
+Equity ultimately is about achieving fairness or equality of outcomes for all - in effective de-facto equality.